niruvk/niruvk/README.md

 - **🧰 Monitoring & Control Tools** – Developing customer-facing systems to manage and monitor gas power plants at **GE Vernova**.
 - **🧠 AI & Computational Neuroscience** – Researching neural learning and representation with [Dr. Sebastian Seung](https://pni.princeton.edu/people/h-sebastian-seung) at Princeton.
-- 📊 Quantitative trading strategies and financial modeling
+- **💹 NLP for Finance** – Applying sentiment classification and language models to develop trading signals and enhance market strategies.
 - 🤖 Tools that merge data, automation, and intelligence
-- 🎥 Creative AI content projects (yes, even ASMR 👂✨)

 ---